luizrenault/a-29b-community/README.md

 - New Throttle and Stick texture.
 - Altitude and Baro adjustments synchronized with DCS.
 - UFCP WPT menu can edit data as WP or FYT.
+- New FM according to specs for AoA vs KTAS.

 ### Fixes
 - Salvo button now changes to SMS EJ format on CMFD 1.
 - Gear Switch LMB/RMB behavior.
 - CMFD EICAS Brightness adjustment.
+- Fuel flow now more realistic.

 ## Version 0.1.7b - 24 March 2021